DigitecGalaxus/netboot-caching/README.md

 ## How to configure a local stateful disk to cache assets

 In case of a power outage it could become critical when all clients (including the caching-server) try to boot from the network simultaneously.
-Therefore a local disk can be added to cache these images.
+Therefore a local disk can be added to cache both the caching-server squashfs and images for thinclients.

 _Note: This is a manual process._

 Make sure to follow the following steps:

-1. Install an internal NVMe disk.
-If you use another type (sata / usb), the below instructions do not match.
+1. Install an internal disk (you can use NVMe, SATA or VirtIO disks).
-2. Clean the partition table using `dd if=/dev/random of=/dev/nvme0n1` and wait for couple of seconds to wipe it properly.
+2. Clean the partition table using `dd if=/dev/random of=/dev/<disk>` and wait for couple of seconds to wipe it properly.
-3. Create a new partition table using `cfdisk /dev/nvme0n1` and choose GPT as partition table layout as well as Linux Filesystem as the type for the single partition you're creating.
+3. Create a new partition table using `cfdisk /dev/<disk>` and choose GPT as partition table layout as well as Linux Filesystem as the type for the single partition you're creating.
 Make sure to write the changes to the disk.
-4. Format this partition with ext4 using `mkfs.ext4 /dev/nvme0n1p1`.
+4. Format this partition with ext4 using `mkfs.ext4 /dev/<partition>`.
 5. After this and a reboot, you can confirm that the partition is mounted using `mount`.
+6. Now create the two necessary directories using `mkdir -p netboot/assets netboot/casper`.
-6. Make sure the permissions are set properly using `chown -R master.master netboot/assets`.
+7. Make sure the permissions are set properly using `chown -R master.master netboot/*`.
+8. Change the Caching-Server ipxe to boot from the local disk inside the netboot repository.

 You're done setting up a stateful disk.